 Created in 1995 to honor the memory of Laurence Wylie, Professor of French Civilization at Harvard University, the Laurence Wylie Prize in French and Francophone Studies is awarded every second year to the best book in French and Francophone cultural or social studies.
 Since 2017, the Wylie Prize has been administered by the faculty of NYU’s Institute of French Studies.

-· Authors at any stage of their career may submit books.
-All things being equal, however, the Prize Committee will give preference to an author’s first significant book.
+- Authors at any stage of their career may submit books.
+All things being equal, however, the Prize Committee will give strong preference to scholars in the early years of their career.

 For further inquiries, please contact the committee chair, Stéphane Gerson (firstname.lastname@example.org).